Colleagues, Collaborators, & Co-conspirators

 Nicole Pittman

 Nicole is an RJ practitioner and survivor of child sexual abuse who moves with a deep belief in truth, repair, and the humanity of everyone touched by harm.
-She specializes in CSA cases, accompanying survivors, family members, and those who caused harm through careful, trauma-informed processes.
+She specializes in CSA cases, accompanying everyone involved through careful, trauma-informed processes.
 Nicole also serves as E.D. of Just Beginnings Collaborative.
 Her advocacy centers those who’ve caused harm, guided by the conviction that what is not transformed gets transferred.

 Erika Sasson

 Erika is an attorney and RJ practitioner focused on creating opportunities for difficult conversations, while reimagining how we relate to each other in the aftermath of harm.
 Her work is focused on areas of complex harm, such as intimate partner violence, sexual assault, and homicide.
-She also consults on long-term projects with organizations in New York City and around the country that want to create RJ programming, or that need to navigate complex dynamics in the workplace.
+She consults with organizations in New York City and around the country that want to create RJ programming, or to navigate complex dynamics in the workplace.
 Learn more here.

 daniel jacob self